 The Aquasana AQ-4000 is certified to meet NSF standards 401, 42, and 53, as well as P473.
 This means that it not only reduces or removes all those things you’d expect, such as chlorine, it is also certified to reduce up to 15 separate new and emerging pollutants including pharmaceuticals, BPA, herbicides, and pesticides.
 That this unit does all that, is easy to install and maintain, and is reasonably priced means this is the LeafScore top pick for a countertop water filter.
-It just so happens to be John’s favorite too.

-- This system reduces or removes at least 77 listed contaminants, including herbicides, pesticides and VOCs, atrazine, and PFOA & PFOS
+Highlights: The Aquasana AQ-4000 is certified to meet NSF standards 401, 42, and 53, as well as P473.
+One Aquasana Claryum filter has 11 times the capacity of the leading gravity-based pitcher, making this a very cost-effective option.
+This system reduces or removes at least 77 listed contaminants, including herbicides, pesticides and VOCs, atrazine, and PFOA & PFOS

 |Country of Origin:||USA|

 |Certifications:||NSF/ANSI Standard 42, NSF/ANSI Standard 53, NSF/ANSI Standard 401, NSF/ANSI Standard P473|